pumbaasdad/system-restore/README.md

                provisioned.
    * `group` - The group that owns the directory.
 Defaults to the group of the user that ansible uses to connect to the machine being provisioned.
    * `volume` - Optional.
+Describes how the directory will be mounted to containers.
+If no
+     * `name` - Required.
 The name that should be assigned to this directory if it is to be used as a docker volume.
+     * `backup` - Optional.
+If this directory needs to be backed up.
  * `files`
    * `dest` - A file that will be created by the user that ansible uses to connect to the machine being provisioned.
    * `src` - The source template to use to create the file.